-Home aquariums frequently fall prey saltwater ich, also known as "white spot disease."
-Caused by Cryptocaryon irritans, saltwater ich is easy to identify by the characteristic white spots, around 0.5 to 2.0 millimeters in size, that typically appear first on a fish's pectoral fins.
-However, the disease can affect a fish without spots being visible if it affects the lungs.
-If that's the case, the fish might show respiratory distress, lethargy, or irritation.
+Home aquariums frequently fall prey saltwater ich, also known as white spot disease.
+Caused by a parasitic protazoa, Cryptocaryon irritans, saltwater ich is easy to identify by the characteristic white spots, around 0.5 to 2.0 millimeters in size, that typically appear first on a fish's pectoral fins.
+However, if the disease infects a fish's lungs, the visible fin spots may be lacking.
+If this instance, the main symptom is respiratory distress, lethargy, or irritation.

 01 of 05

-Coppersafe from Fritz Aquatics Mardel treats freshwater and saltwater ich, along with other diseases including Velvet and additional parasites.
-However, because it is a copper-based treatment, made from chelated copper sulfate, invertebrates must be removed from the tank before using the product.
-Consider removing plants and snails, too, as the medication could be harmful to them, too.
+Coppersafe from Fritz Aquatics Mardel treats both freshwater and saltwater ich, along with other diseases, including Velvet and additional parasites.
+However, because it is a copper-based treatment made from chelated copper sulfate, any invertebrates in your tank must be removed before using the product.
+Consider removing plants and snails, too, as the medication could be harmful to them, as well.

 02 of 05